Accessibility at our Railway

 The Abbey itself has grassed surfaces and is quite easy to walk on, but depending on the ground conditions it may be difficult for prams, walking aids etc.

-Guide dogs are very welcome at our railway.
+Guide dogs and other assistance dogs are very welcome at our railway.
 We’re even a training location for Guide Dogs Northern Ireland, as you can see in the photo!